E0253740/Java-Swing-Project---Chatroom/README.md

 # Java Swing Project - Online Chatroom
 I did this project when I was learning "Head First Java".
-This is the project from the book, which is a good practive of multiple Java knowledge.<br/><br/>
+This is the project from the book, which is a good practice of multiple Java knowledge.<br/><br/>
 This is project is a practice of Java Swing and Socket.<br/>
 Two main Java files can be found here:
 1. **BeatBoxFinal** - for client side (客户端)